 Things to consider

 If you have failed some work, were you experiencing health problems or other difficult circumstances at the time of the assessment?
-You could consider putting in a late RRAA.
+You could consider putting in a late RRAA (or Appeal if you have already received your results from the Departmental Assessment Board).
 Our service can support you with information about this process.
 We can also advise you on whether you may be able to apply for repeat tuition fee funding on the grounds of Compelling Personal Reasons, if you have to repeat the year.

 Has there been an error in the marking, assessment or administration process?
 You might consider putting in an appeal, remembering that you cannot appeal academic judgement.
 Our service can advise you on this process and help you understand if you have grounds to appeal.

-It is important to discuss your progression with your Student Support Officer or Course Leader.
+It is important to discuss your progression with your Student Support Adviser or Course Leader.

 The Students' Union Advice Service can discuss your options with you, and will outline the implications for your current and future funding entitlement and other financial considerations.